 When you go to the doctor with a problem, one of the things that they will consider is offering you medication.
-Some of these medications can be addictive, which is why doctors caution their patients before they prescribe them though the risk of addiction is always said to be low.
+Some of this medication can be addictive, which is why doctors caution their patients before they prescribe it though the risk of addiction is always said to be low.
 One of the more addictive substances that doctors prescribe is valium, which is used to treat things like extreme stress, muscle spasms, sleeplessness, and anxiety.

-If you or someone that you know has been prescribed valium, and you are struggling to get through the day without it, then you need help to find a different way to manage.
-If you think or you suspect that you or someone around you is addicted to valium, then it’s important for you to understand the signs.
+If you, or someone that you know has been prescribed valium, and you are struggling to get through the day without it, then you need help to find a different way to manage.
+If you think, or you suspect that yourself or someone around you is addicted to valium, then it’s important for you to understand the signs.
 Down below, we’re going to be looking at valium addiction signs and treatments, so keep reading if you would like to find out more.

 What Is Valium?